Skip to main content

 Technical Analysis

-CVE-2025-29832 is a security vulnerability identified as an out-of-bounds read (CWE-125) affecting Microsoft Windows 10 Version 1809, specifically build 10.0.17763.0.
+CVE-2025-29832 is a security vulnerability classified as an out-of-bounds read (CWE-125) affecting Microsoft Windows 10 Version 1809, specifically build 10.0.17763.0.
 The flaw exists within the Windows Routing and Remote Access Service (RRAS), a component responsible for routing network traffic and providing remote access capabilities.
-An out-of-bounds read occurs when a program reads data past the boundary of allocated memory, potentially exposing sensitive information.
-In this case, an unauthorized attacker can exploit this vulnerability remotely over the network without requiring privileges, but user interaction is necessary.
+An out-of-bounds read occurs when a program reads data outside the boundaries of allocated memory, potentially exposing sensitive information.
+In this case, an unauthorized attacker can exploit this vulnerability over a network without requiring privileges but does require user interaction, such as convincing a user to initiate a connection or access a malicious resource.
 The vulnerability allows the attacker to disclose information, impacting confidentiality but not integrity or availability.
-The CVSS v3.1 base score is 6.5 (medium severity), with vector AV:N/AC:L/PR:N/UI:R/S:U/C:H/I:N/A:N/E:U/RL:O/RC:C, indicating network attack vector, low attack complexity, no privileges required, user interaction required, unchanged scope, high confidentiality impact, no integrity or availability impact, and official fix is planned.
-No known exploits are currently observed in the wild.
-The vulnerability could be leveraged to leak sensitive information from affected systems, potentially aiding further attacks or reconnaissance.
-Since RRAS is often used in enterprise environments for VPN and routing, exploitation could expose internal network details or credentials if combined with other attack vectors.
-However, the requirement for user interaction and lack of privilege requirements somewhat limit the attack surface.
-No patches have been linked yet, so mitigation relies on workarounds or disabling RRAS if not needed.
+The CVSS v3.1 base score is 6.5 (medium severity), reflecting the network attack vector, low attack complexity, no privileges required, user interaction needed, and a high impact on confidentiality.
+No known exploits are currently in the wild, and no patches have been linked yet, indicating that mitigation may rely on workarounds or upcoming updates.
+The vulnerability could be leveraged in targeted attacks to gather sensitive data from affected systems, potentially aiding further exploitation or reconnaissance activities.

 Potential Impact